Suraj2093/RPA-in-a-day/GettingStarted-V2.md

    ![](images/vm-start.png)

-1. To Stop the VM, on the Lab Resources tab click on the **Stop** icon as shown below.
+1. To Stop the VM, on the Virtual Machines tab click on the **Deallocate** icon as shown below.

    ![](images/vm-stop.png)

-1. To Restsrt the VM, on the Lab Resources tab click on the **Restart** icon as shown below.
+1. To Restart the VM, on the Virtual Machines tab click on the **Restart** icon as shown below.

    ![](images/vm-restart.png)

 ## Environemnt Setup and Overview
-Your ODL user is provided with the *Microsoft Office365 E3* license and *Power Automate per user with attended RPA plan* license.
+Your **odl_user** is provided with the *Microsoft Office365 E3* license and *Power Automate per user with attended RPA plan* license.

 ### Create a trial environment with database